SGAG Logo

 Copyright: 1964

-First published in This Week, April 5, 1964. *Likely the source for the second half of Chapter 8 of Legacy of Danger.
+First published in This Week, April 5, 1964. *The source for half of Chapter 8 of Legacy of Danger.

 Selena Mead is on vacation to London when she is surprised to get a coded greeting from a beggar using Section Q code and a slip of paper with an address.
 Knowing that despite her holiday trip, Section Q had found her.
 The mission will be to get a briefcase filled with stolen blueprints from an enemy diplomat.